 - Official Couple/Fan-Preferred Couple: In-universe.
 Simon and Baz are a weird Zigzagged example, in that they're the Official Couple of the book published about them, but they're framed as a Fan-Preferred Couple of the fictional series the real-world published book is supposed to be based on.
 The real-world fandom absolutely adores them.
 It seems that presenting your Official Couple as a Fan-Preferred Couple really gets the fans on board the ship.

 - Odd Friendship: Penelope and Baz have more in common than they thought, and become friends surprisingly easily.

-- Posthumous Character: Natasha Grimm-Pitch.
+- Posthumous Character: Natasha Grimm-Pitch and Lucy.

 - Power of the Void: It is revealed that the Insidious Humdrum is the embodiment of the absence of magic caused by Simon's powers, and is able to imbue the existence (or rather inexistence) of that absence into magical creatures, turning them rabid.